U.S. Navy to carry out deeper review of coronavirus-hit ship

 Crozier was fired by the Navy’s top civilian, then-acting Navy Secretary Thomas Modly, against the recommendations of uniformed leaders.

-Modly’s decision backfired badly, as members of the crew hailed their captain as a hero for risking his career out of concern for their health in an emotional sendoff captured on video that went viral on social media.

-Embarrassed, Modly then compounded his problems by flying out to the carrier to ridicule Crozier over the leak and question his character in a speech to the Roosevelt’s crew, which also leaked to the media.
-Modly then resigned.
+Modly resigned after a series of events, including his going aboard the carrier and questioning Crozier’s character in a speech to the Roosevelt’s crew, which was leaked to the media.

 Reporting by Idrees Ali and Phil Stewart.
-Additional reporting by Steve Holland; Editing by Bill Berkrot and Marguerita Choy
+Additional reporting by Steve Holland; Editing by Bill Berkrot, Marguerita Choy and Cynthia Osterman